Processor power dissipation: Clock frequencies and multi-core chip designs

 Historically, processor manufacturers consistently delivered increases in clock rates and instruction-level parallelism, so that single-threaded code executed faster on newer processors with no modification.
 More recently, in order to manage CPU power dissipation, processor makers favor multi-core chip designs, thus software needs to be written in a multi-threaded or multi-process manner to take full advantage of such hardware.
 Many multi-threaded development paradigms introduce overhead, and will not see a linear increase in speed when compared to the number of processors.
 This is particularly true while accessing shared or dependent resources, due to lock contention.
 This effect becomes more noticeable as the number of processors increases.

 Recently, IBM has been exploring ways to distribute computing power more efficiently by mimicking the distributional properties of the human brain.

 Processor overheating

-Processor can be damaged from overheating, but vendors protect processors with operational safeguards such as throttling and automatic shutdown.
+Processors can be damaged from overheating, but vendors protect processors with operational safeguards such as throttling and automatic shutdown.
 When a core exceeds the set throttle temperature, processors can reduce power to maintain a safe temperature level and if the processor is unable to maintain a safe operating temperature through throttling actions, it will automatically shut down to prevent permanent damage.